ezjuanify/Wallet/README.md

 ### GET `/transactions`

 Get transactions based on url parameters.
-These are the following params:
+Accepts the following params:

 - **username** - Search by username
 - **counterparty** - Search by counterparty